munfeiwoo/Todoist/README.md

 # Setel test-automation-challenge

 This is part of test automation challenge posted by Setel to perform test automation on API and mobile app.
 I am using pytest framework and Appium to perform API and mobile application testing on Todoist mobile app.
 I was working on Windows 10 installed with Appium 1.17.1 and Python 3.8.
+(Please refer to the next section on the setup of my machine)

 # Machine setup